Mom season 5

-The fifth season of the sitcom Mom began airing on November 2, 2017, and concluded on May 10, 2018 on CBS in the United States.
+The fifth season of the situational comedy drama Mom began airing on November 2, 2017, and concluded on May 10, 2018 on CBS in the United States.
 The season is produced by Chuck Lorre Productions and Warner Bros.
 Television, with series creators Chuck Lorre, Eddie Gorodetsky and Gemma Baker serving as executive producer.

 Christy (Anna Faris) has gone back to school and is pursuing her dream of becoming a lawyer, while Bonnie (Allison Janney) attempts to have a healthy romantic relationship with her fiancé, Adam (William Fichtner).
 Through it all, Christy and Bonnie rely on their support system from AA, including the wise Marjorie (Mimi Kennedy), the wealthy and sometimes misguided Jill (Jaime Pressly), and the overly emotional Wendy (Beth Hall).
 Collectively, they help each other stay sober in the face of whatever life throws at them.
 The episodes are usually titled with two odd topics that are mentioned in that episode.

 Jaime Pressly was absent from a few episodes due to her maternity leave.

 Season five of Mom aired Thursdays in the United States at 9:00 p.m. after Young Sheldon.